rgravina/okubo/README.md

 user.words.expired #=> [word]
 ```

-Answering a word correcly several times in a row results in the word taking longer to 'expire'.
+Guessing a word correcly several times in a row results in the word taking longer to 'expire'.
+This is the heart of a spaced repetiton system.
-This spaced repetition helps ensure the word stays in your long term memory without needless repetition.

 ```ruby
 user.right_answer_for!(word)